 DIY Vanilla Tincture

 Simply soak whole vanilla pods in a jar of 151-proof rum.
 After two weeks, transfer the mixture in a separate container.
 Sift the solid particles away using a strainer, and you've got a high-quality vanilla tincture.15

 DIY Vanilla Oil Infusion

 Here are two ways to do vanilla oil infusion:

 1. Mix 1 teaspoon of your homemade vanilla tincture with 8 ounces of an essential oil of your choice, or

 2. Get whole vanilla pods or beans.
 Chop them into pieces and remove their seeds.
 Add them directly to your carrier oil.
 Although it's ready to use after a week, letting it sit longer will make your vanilla oil infusion stronger and more effective.
 It's okay not to filter out the vanilla pods from the oil if you want, but make sure that it's completely immersed and it's kept in an airtight container to prevent oxidation.

-For carrier oils, I recommend jojoba, almond and apricot essential oil, for they don't have a strong odor that may overpower vanilla oil's sweet smell.16 I also advise using only organic vanilla pods to get optimum benefits.
+For carrier oils, I recommend jojoba or almond oil, for they don't have a strong odor that may overpower vanilla oil's sweet smell.16 I also advise using only organic vanilla pods to get optimum benefits.

 How Does Vanilla Oil Work?